-This falls outside of the online marketing area, but I have found that sponsoring my local cricket club, kids football teams, business meetups, WordPress meetups have had a threefold effect.
+This falls outside of the online marketing for accountants area, but I have found that sponsoring a local sports club, kids football teams, business meetups, WordPress meetups have had a threefold effect.

 Why Cube Digital?

 My father and brother are accountants.
-I was nearly one and studied accountancy for a few years while working in the practice before leaving for my main love of sales and marketing.
-I understand from my own experience a little about the challenges of running an accounting business.
+I was nearly one and studied accountancy for a few years while working in practice before leaving for my main love of sales and marketing.
+I understand a little from my own experience about the challenges of running an accounting firm.

-At Cube, we have worked with several accountants – you can read one case study here.
-We know what is needed to promote your practice and bring in new clients.
+At Cube Digital, we have worked with several accountants – you can read one SEO case study here.
+We know what is needed to promote your company and bring in new clients.